 And the same principle applies to designing effective training.
 So, we'll start our series by digging into this challenge while also examining the question: Why is learning evaluation so hard?

 We’ll also explore three fictional scenarios of learning programs that have been designed and implemented, but lack the ability to show if they were successful—or even what “success” looks like in each scenario.

 From there, we’ll discuss four common instructional models and approaches:

 - Action Mapping

 - Chain of Evidence

 Then, we’ll pick out the best bits from each model and bring these concepts together to present our own model—which we’ve named BALDDIE for short.
 (There will be more about each step later in the series.)
 Having set this theoretical foundation, we’ll get practical and show you how to execute this model.
-We’ll also include worksheets to help walk you through the different steps.

 And then we’ll wrap up with some tips to counter any potential naysayers when it comes to our instructional design approach and discuss how this series relates to learning evaluation.

 During this series, we’ll argue the key to effective instructional design is having good performance goals that inform good learning goals.
 And because we believe in modeling good practice at Watershed, here’s your performance goal for this series: